pemcg/manageiq-automation-howto-guide/chapter18/creating_a_service_item.md

 We know from the investigation above that we must name our service dialog elements: _vm\_name_, _service\_name_, _option\_0\_cores\_per\_socket_ and _option\_0\_vm\_memory_.

-We'll create our service dialog in the same way that we did in [A More Advanced Example](../chapter7/a_more_advanced_example.md), but this time we'll create two boxes _Service and VM Names_, and _VM Characteristics_, each containing two elements...
+We'll create our service dialog in the same way that we did in [A More Advanced Example](../chapter7/a_more_advanced_example.md), but this time we'll create two boxes: _Service and VM Names_, and _VM Characteristics_, each containing two elements...
 <br><br>

 ![screenshot](images/screenshot22.png)